 What’s on throughout 2018

-International Lycian Culture and Arts Festival - This 3 day event takes place nearby Kas and features an opening parade, performances, exhibitions and concerts.
-June (date to be confirmed)
+International Lycian Culture and Arts Festival - This 3 day event takes place nearby Kas and features an opening parade, performances, exhibitions and concerts - June 25th to 27th

 Thursday-Along the road from the Belediye to the Jandarma station.

 Both selling-fruit, vegetables, cheese, yoghurt and eggs, household produce

 Things to do!

 This beautiful beach is set within a secluded cove which can be reached down hill from the road.
 Filled with glorious sand and shallow clear waters for the non-swimmers.
 There are no cafes, but friendly vendors are on hand with coolers filled with soft drinks and ice-creams.
 Just a short 10 minute dolmus ride will you bring you to the splendid Kaputas Beach.

 Situated in the middle of a national park is the incredible ancient village of Patara.
 As you stroll around the village you will comes across 2000 year old Lycian ruins like the magnificent amphitheatre and the triumphal arch.
 After taking in all the culture, why not enjoy a break in the lovely tea garden within the village center or a short stroll will take you over to Patara Beach where you can rest and enjoy the wonderful views.
 A 20 minute dolmus ride will bring you to the village of Patara and a fee of 2 lira will be needed to enter.

 Shopping is a known late night activity in Kalkan.
 The shops in the old town do not close until midnight giving locals and tourists time to stroll through the lit narrow streets and wander around the bustling stands filled with ceramics, hand blown glass, decorative Turkish rugs and belly dancing outfits.